Orangi: 2000 era

+2010 era

 In 2011 the City District Government Karachi was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.
 In 2015, Orangi Town was re-organised as part of Karachi District West.

 Geography

 Orangi is bordered by New Karachi to the north across the Shahrah-e-Zahid Hussain, Gulberg Town to the east across the Gujjar Nala stream, Liaquatabad Town to the south, and Sindh Industrial and Trading Estate to the west.
 There are 13 official neighbourhoods, each with its own council, which has allowed the township to build its own sewer system.

 Orangi stretches out from the Khasba Hills, North Nazimabad and Paposh Nagar towards the northern parts of Karachi and covers approximately 22 sqmi of land.
 The Khasba Hills forms a natural boundary between Orangi Town and North Nazimabad.
 The defunct City District Government constructed a road through the Khasba Hills connecting Orangi with North Nazimabad.